Mango Cake Cannabis

 The outdoor Mango Cake plants go to extract.
 We offer both cured resin (dried and cured material) and live resin (fresh-frozen bud trimmed immediately after harvest).
 The extract captures the terpene character directly from the plant at its source — same Salt Spring Island soil and climate, different end format.

-For a strain this flavour-forward, live resin is the format that most directly expresses the tropical mango character.
-Cured resin gives a slightly different profile: less top-note brightness, more depth from the curing process.
+For a strain this flavour-forward, live resin is the purer expression — it tastes closest to what you'd smell walking past the plant in the field.
+Cured resin sits in a different spot: less of the top-note brightness, more of the depth that comes from curing.

 How Mango Cake Compares to the GOOD BUDS Portfolio